BenBurnett/simpleini/README.md

 - Support for multiple data types: int, uint, float, bool, and string
 - Handles pointers to structs and basic types
 - Supports custom types that implement the `encoding.TextUnmarshaler` interface
+- Implicit name mapping from snake_case to PascalCase
+- Ability to override implicit name mapping with struct tags

 ## Installation